Why You Should Consider a Down Payment On a VA Mortgage

 Remember, VA borrowers cannot be compelled to close the deal on a VA mortgage where the appraisal is lower than the sale price–this is sometimes known as the VA loan “escape clause”.
 Basically, you are free to walk away from such a situation without penalty.
 You can’t be required to forfeit earnest money and you cannot be compelled to purchase.

 If you don’t renegotiate with the seller, you have the option of moving forward with the mortgage anyway.
-But in such cases, your lender will require you to come up with the difference between the asking price and the appraised value in cash at closing time.
+But in such cases, your lender will require you to make up the difference between the asking price and the appraised value in cash at closing time.